SuLab/Applied-Bioinformatics/README.md

 ## Prerequisites

-* An enthusiasm for learning, at whatever level of exprience you may or may not be.
+* An enthusiasm for learning, at whatever level of exprience you may or may not be
+* A Windows 10 or macOS laptop
 * Installation of the following, prior to arrival:
   * Jupyter Notebook with programming languages Python3 (automatic) and R [here](Configuration.md)
   * Packages to be used for RNA-Seq Analyses [here](Configuration_RNAseq.md)